losizm/little-io/README.md

 ### Filtering, Mapping, and Folding Lines in File

 There are other comprehension methods for processing files line by line.
 You can filter and map the lines in a file to build a collection.
-Or you can fold the lines to a single value.
+Or you can fold them to a single value.

 ```scala
 import little.io.Implicits._